On S List of Movie Reviews

 Margaret Tallichet gives the worst performance of the show and hams it up every chance she gets.
 I've laughed and rolled my eyes every time she opened her mouth.
 Her career only lasted for one more year which consisted of two feature films.
 Thereafter, she lived out her life as Mrs. William Wyler with four children until his death in 1981.

-Peter Lorre gives Tallichet some competition in the acting department and is dreadful at times as the creepy killer with bulging eyes, thick lips, and white scarf.
+Peter Lorre gives Margaret Tallichet some competition in the acting department and is dreadful at times as the creepy killer with bulging eyes, thick lips, and white scarf.
 Yet he has a nice peek-a-boo scene with John McGuire while they're on the third floor.
 Sadly, the rest of the way is silly.

 By the way, I never realized how bad Peter Lorre's teeth were.
 It's due to his morphine addiction which led to pyorrhea and halitosis.
 He eventually had them replaced with dentures.
 The moment that Peter Lorre attacked Margaret Tallichet's character who was suddenly repulsed, it was because he ate raw onions to achieve the effect.
-On the other hand, Elisha Cook, Jr., has a small but pathetic role
+On the other hand, Elisha Cook, Jr., has a small but pathetic role.

 All in all, Stranger on the Third Floor is hopelessly dated.